Updates, commentary, training and advice on immigration and asylum law

 3. applications for permission to stay under the five-year private life route

-5. applications for permission to stay on the basis of other ECHR rights, provided that human rights constitute a substantive basis of the claim
+5. applications for permission to stay based on the European Convention of Human Rights, provided that human rights constitute a substantive basis of the claim

 Importantly, applications for indefinite leave to remain, even if based on a human rights claim, are not covered.
+This is with the notable exceptions above for victims of domestic abuse and bereaved partners.
 Applicants can end up extending their temporary leave forever, until they can afford the indefinite leave to remain fee.
-This is currently £2,404 and will in all likelihood continue to increase.
-In all fairness, Home Office guidance on its fee waiver policy says that
+This is currently £2,885 and will in all likelihood continue to increase.

 Criteria to be granted a fee waiver